Thursday, June 18, 2020

 Aaron Gordon, an NBA basketball player from the Orlando Magic, is considered one of the most athletic players in the NBA.
 His dramatic dunks have captivated fans for years.

-John Murray of Murray Athletic Development first introduced KAATSU to Gordon who uses the KAATSU Master unit.
+John Murray of Murray Athletic Development first introduced KAATSU the original BFR to Gordon who uses the KAATSU Master unit.

 Like Gordon, athletes who focus on basketball, football, soccer, rugby, volleyball, and many other sports focus on explosiveness, acceleration, agility, and their vertical leap abilities.
 This is where use of the KAATSU Cycle and KAATSU Training modalities can make incremental differences and help athletes reach their true potential.